AmiraQadry/Real-time-Face-Mask-Detection/README.md

 ## Face Mask Detection Data set

-[Face Mask Detection Data set](https://www.kaggle.com/datasets/omkargurav/face-mask-dataset/data) consists of 7553 RGB images in 2 folders as with_mask and without_mask.
+[Face Mask Data set](https://www.kaggle.com/datasets/omkargurav/face-mask-dataset/data) consists of 7553 RGB images in 2 folders as with_mask and without_mask.
 Images are named as label with_mask and without_mask.
 Images of faces with mask are 3725 and images of faces without mask are 3828.

 ## Training